dborg291/twitchBot/README.md

     - !poll [Poll Question] | [Option 1] | [Option 2] | [Option 3] - creates a poll for audience to answer, unlimited number of options are possible, but only one poll allowed at a time (Mods and Streamer)
     - !closepoll - closes the currently active poll, sends a message saying; poll is closed, the number of votes from chat, and the vote distribution percentage (Mods and Streamer)
     - !answer [Option Number] - collects the poll vote from the user (Everyone)
+    - !addpoints @[TwitchUserName] [Amount of Points] - added entered in amount of points to the selected user (Mods and Streamer)
 - Notify chat when a viewer has; subscribed, re-subscribed, or started hosting the channel
 - Automatically time-out viewers (who are not mods or the streamer) for sending a link, without already having been permitted to send one
 - Send a promotional message, such as !follow, !twitchprime, !discord, or !loot, at random every 30 minutes
 - Automatically run a 30 second commercial every 30 minutes
+- Loyalty Points system that add 1 point to every person in the chat every 5 mintues

 **Installation/Setup:**